 We envision a day when all children experience safe childhoods and grow into resourceful, healthy adults.

-Dallas CASA protects children and restores childhoods while encouraging child victims of abuse and neglect to develop their full potential and embrace the promise of a brighter future.
+Dallas CASA protects children, restores childhoods, and helps child victims of abuse and neglect achieve their full potential.

 CASA was founded in 1977, when a Seattle superior court judge, amidst an overwhelmed child welfare system, grew concerned about making decisions on behalf of abused and neglected children in his court without enough information.
 He felt that more individualized attention and time for gathering important facts would produce better outcomes for the children.
 He decided to appoint community volunteers to work on behalf of the children in his court.